 Step 3: Request Transcripts

 Request Official Transcripts from institutions where you earned a higher education degree.
 You must demonstrate to University Admissions that you have a BA from a recognized institution.
 Have these institutions send your transcript by mail directly to the MAFLT Program Director at the address below, or, if your prior university sends electronic transcripts from their admissions office, ask them to send your e-transcript to the MAFLT Program director at this email address: email@example.com.
-If your transcript is from MSU, you do not need to submit it; we have access to it.

 *If your transcript is from China, you must submit transcript verification from the CDGDC, as described below.